 By Whitney Robare, Guest Contributor

 Have you ever felt ignored as a customer?
 Have you ever felt like quality wasn’t the company’s main objective?
-Tired of spending your hard-earned money on products that don’t cut the mustard?
+Are you tired of spending your hard-earned money on products which don’t cut the mustard?

-Quality Function Deployment was developed by Japanese Professors Akao and Mizuno in the late 60s, it was adopted in the US and Europe in the late 80s.
-The US and Europe began utilizing the QFD processes due to the popularity of Japanese vehicles in the late 70s.
-In order to compete the US joined the quality craze and mimicked the Japanese routines in the hopes of reclaiming their declining customer bases.
+Developed by Akao and Mizuno in the late 60s, it was adopted in the US and Europe in the late 80s.
+The US and Europe began utilizing QFD in response to the popularity of Japanese vehicles in the late 70s.
+In order to compete, companies in the US joined the quality craze and mimicked the Japanese routines in the hopes of reclaiming their rapidly declining market shares.

 “There is only one boss.
 The customer can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.” – Sam Walton

 Just as our definition suggests, the process begins with defining customer requirements.
 This first pillar is called voice of the customer.

 Typically, these customer requirements are captured through surveys, interviews, focus groups, benchmarking, direct observation, and other methods.
 A relatively new and powerful technique is using social media to collect ideas from raving fans and other stakeholders.

 The goal of the voice of the customer is getting the stated and unstated customer needs.
 This idea of getting unstated needs is one of the factors which has made QFD a best practice.

 Henry Ford is alleged to have said that if he asked his customers what they wanted – they would have wanted a faster horse.